 No. Administrative Law, Evidence, and Legal Profession are helpful but not required.
-To appear in federal district court (this applies to some but not all clinic cases), students must have completed Evidence.

 Are classes required?

 Yes.
 Classes will meet twice weekly.
 In addition, students will be required to attend orientation on the Thursday and Friday before the first day of classes.
 Attendance at orientation is mandatory.
 The purpose of the orientation is to familiarize students with SLO procedures and the Clinic's case management system, and to teach some basic substance, skills, and ethics.